 OpenStack's 10th birthday is next week, but you get the present of a new release todayREAD MORE

 And for a while that agenda advanced nicely.
-Rackspace led the charge with a spiel that proprietary clouds create the risk of lock-in and open clouds would represent less risk and faster innovation.
-HP and Cisco followed with their own OpenStack-powered clouds and similar arguments.
+Rackspace led the charge with a spiel that proprietary clouds create the risk of lock-in while open clouds represent less risk and faster innovation.
+HP and Cisco created their own OpenStack-powered clouds and used similar arguments.

 Charlie Dai, principal analyst at Forrester, thinks things went well in the project’s early years, at least when measured against other open source projects.
 “In the first five years OpenStack won the war of resource-oriented infrastructure management against CloudStack and Eucalyptus and became one of the most appealing opensource cloud platforms for both on-premises and vendor-hosted services,” he said.

-But adoption outside of telcos and China was not enormous.
-The project continued to attract developers and achieved a steady two-releases-a-year cadence, though as new modules were added to the project, simplicity proved elusive and it gained a reputation for complexity.
+While adoption outside of telcos and China was not enormous, the project continued to attract developers and achieved a steady two-releases-a-year cadence.
+However, as new modules were added to the project, simplicity proved elusive and it gained a reputation for complexity.

 OpenStack private clouds are SCIENCE PROJECTS says GartnerREAD MORE